-The Center plans to hold our first set of programs in the summer of 2023.
-The four presented below were created with the express intent meeting the needs that were presented most often throughout our survey research.
+The Center is excited to have offered our first set of programs in the summer of 2023.
+The five presented below were created with the express intent meeting the needs that were presented most often throughout our survey research.
 All our offerings are intended to help ministers, theologians and concerned Catholics serve the unique needs of their communities.
 As such, these are continuing education offerings that help perfect an individual's existing skills.
-For traditional graduate offerings please see the Aquinas home page.
-Registration will be made available in early 2023, in the meantime please feel free to fill out the information on the "Contact Us" page.
+For traditional graduate offerings please see here.

 Considering the ever-changing demands placed upon ministerial professionals these sessions will attempt to offer solutions for dealing with issues such as: burnout, work-life balance, and professional boundaries in religious settings.
 Additionally, we will address what it means to have an empowering spirituality that invigorates and animates a well working ministry.
 The goal here is to promote human flourishing at every level of pastoral life, and will be informed on best practices coming from theology, spirituality, and psychology alike.